Khatriaashish/auth/README.md

 ## Application Structure
 Root Directory contains package.json and two folder:
-+client - for react code
++ client - for react code
-+server - for express code
++ server - for express code

 `server` directory contains index.js file, where server is created with http module where express app is loaded. express app is created in `server/src/config/express.config.js`.
 DB configuration, api routes, and error handling is loaded in express.config.js.